Stephen J. R. Smith: Business

-In 1988, he co-founded First National Financial Corporation, the largest non-bank lender of mortgages in Canada.
-As of 2015, the company had over $90 billion of mortgage loans under administration.
+In 1988, he co-founded First National Financial Corporation with Moray Tawse, a manager at Guaranty Trust.
+In First National's first year, 10 employees generated approximately $200,000.
+Smith and First National developed the software MERLIN, which assists in mortgage approval.
+It is one of the largest non-bank lender of mortgages in Canada.
+As of 2015, First National had over $90 billion of mortgage loans under administration.